Psychology Ph.D. (Ithaca)

 Only applicants seeking the Ph.D. degree are accepted.
-Applicants must submit GRE general test scores in addition to transcripts of the undergraduate record, three letters of recommendation, and a personal statement of interests.
-Applicants are not required to submit scores on the GRE subject test in psychology, or to have had an undergraduate major in psychology.
+Applicants must submit to transcripts of the undergraduate record, three letters of recommendation, and an academic statement of purpose.
+Applicants are not required to submit GRE scores or GRE subject test scores in psychology or to have had an undergraduate major in psychology.
 Prior research experience is highly desirable; applicants may submit research reports or work.
-The closing date for applications is December 15.
+The closing date for applications is December 1st.
 Persons whose primary interests lie in clinical, counseling, industrial, or school psychology should not apply.

 - three recommendations